scottzyang/color-box/README.md

 ![Example](example.gif)

 You won't use any libraries or frameworks for this project.
-It should completed wholey with vanilla HTML, CSS, and JS.
+It should completed wholley with vanilla HTML, CSS, and JS.

-The whole problem should saolved with HTML elements, CSS, and JavaScript.
+The whole problem should solved with HTML elements, CSS, and JavaScript.
 You won't need to use canvas, WebGL, SVG or anything than standard tags!

 ## Submission Instructions